-1 Introduction
+1. Introduction

-1.1 Rationale
+1.1.
+Background

-Changes in Earth's forest cover impact the cycling of water, energy, carbon and other nutrients, as well as the ability of ecosystems to support biodiversity and human economies.
+Changes in the Earth's forest cover impact the water, energy, carbon, and other nutrient cycles, as well as the ability of ecosystems to support biodiversity and human economies.
 Knowledge of the patterns and rates of forest-cover change is critical to understand the causes and effects of land-use change (Band 1993; Lal 1995; Houghton 1998; Pandey 2002) and to manage ecosystems sustainably.
 A number of national and international programs have called for routine monitoring of global forest changes, including the Global Observation for Forest and Land Cover Dynamics (GOFC-GOLD) (Skole et al. 1998; Townshend et al. 2004), Global Climate Observing System (GCOS 2004), and the U.S. Global Change Research Program (USGCRP 1999).
 An examination of the societal benefits defined by the Group on Earth Observations and the Strategic US Integrated Earth Observation System revealed that resolutions to all of these issues are dependent on regular and reliable land cover change monitoring (Townshend & Brady 2006).

-Coarsely scaled measurements of Earth's forest cover have been produced at regional and national extents (Skole and Tucker 1993, Tucker and Townshend 2000, Steininger et al. 2001, DeFries et al. 2002, Zhang et al. 2005, Huang et al. 2007).
+Coarsely scaled measurements of the Earth's forest cover have been produced at regional and national extents (Skole and Tucker 1993, Tucker and Townshend 2000, Steininger et al. 2001, DeFries et al. 2002, Zhang et al. 2005, Huang et al. 2007).
 However, most of these representations are static; and although a substantial proportion of change has been shown to occur at resolutions below 250 m (Townshend & Justice 1988), global assessments of forest cover and its changes at high-resolution are still in nascent stages of development while local and regional products (e.g., Lepers et al. 2005) lack consistency and comparability.
 Relying on national inputs and sampled remotely sensed data, the United Nations Food and Agriculture Organization (FAO) Forest Resource Assessment (FRA) carried out limited Landsat-based sampling of change detection to assist the estimation of global tropical forest change rates for 1990-2000 (FAO 2001).
 However, these sample-based assessments provide inadequate quantitative information on the distribution of change (Matthews and Grainger 2002, DeFries et al., 2002).
+Landsat-class resolutions are essential for detecting fine-scale changes, particularly those resulting from local anthropogenic factors.